 Improvements over the original design are many, although if you compare the two circuits, the original logic engine is largely unchanged.

 New features include:

-- superior audio performance over longer/mismatched lines (with the IC-based speech bridge – see below)
+- superior audio performance over longer/mismatched lines (with the IC-based battery feed – see below)

 - on-board jumpers (or external switch) to select AU/NZ/UK, EU or two variations on the US cadence